thin-edge/thin-edge.io/docs/src/howto-guides/026_how_to_install_thin_edge_manually.md

 ```shell
 sudo echo "tedge  ALL = (ALL) NOPASSWD: /usr/bin/tedge, /etc/tedge/sm-plugins/[a-zA-Z0-9]*, /bin/sync, /sbin/init" >/etc/sudoers.d/tedge
 ```
-## Step 2: Creating thin-edge directories and files using --init flag
+## Step 2: Creating thin-edge.io directories and files using --init flag

-Next, we should create files and directories required by thin-edge.
+Next, we should create files and directories required by thin-edge.io.
 To do this, we run all three binaries with the `--init` flag, in super user mode:

 ```shell
 sudo tedge --init